smart grid 101

 - Accommodate renewable energy and energy storage options

 Enabling two-way communications between consumers and utilities creates the framework for improved energy use information.
 This communication process is evolving over time much like the early days when the internet was still being tested and developed.
 On the utility side, the advantages of smart grid technological improvements include full-time monitoring of systems to ensure proper operation, functionality and efficiency.
 Depending on when meters become available and what programs are actually activated by the utility, the consumer benefits are expected to include: consumption monitoring, dynamic pricing, net metering, and grid reliability.

-View the real time electrical consumption of your household and current electrical rates on a digital in-home display.
+Consumption Monitoring: View the near real time electrical consumption of your household on a digital in-home display, or utility web portal.

 Dynamic Pricing: Receive discounted electrical rates for operating certain high energy use products such as water heaters, washer, dryer, and air conditioner during off peak hours.

 Net Metering: Some customers will have the ability to sell excess electricity generated from home alternative energy (i.e. solar cells, wind turbines) sources back to grid at market value.
 Net metering basics

 Grid Reliability: Increased ability to monitor grid conditions making it possible to anticipate and mitigate potential power integrity issues, resulting in fewer outages and power quality events.